MurrayIII/UnicodeMathML/README.md

 * In dictation input, ASCII letters and lower-case Greek letters are converted to math italic unless they comprise a function name, simple digit subscripts and superscripts are converted to the corresponding Unicode characters, ane three-character numeric fractions are converted to Unicode fractions.
 * Most symbols in the Playground galleries have LaTeX control-word tooltips.
 * Alt+x hex-to-Unicode (and vice versa) hot key is implemented in the Playground input.
 * AST tabs appear only in _debug_ mode and only on screens wider than 786 pixels.
+The display changes to accomodate small screens, such as mobile phones.
 * The class "unicodemath" and xmlns attributes are omitted on the <​math> tag.
+MathML indenting doesn't break a line between adjacent closing tags, thereby conserving screen height.
 * The symbol sets are collected into tabbed arrays with one set displayed at a time.

+## MathML intent-attribute support:
 * The derivative and partial-derivative intent attributes are added for the dy/dx and higher-order derivative styles.
 * The templates […,…], […,…[, ]…,…], and ]…,…[, produce closed-interval, closed-open-interval, open-closed-interval, and open-interval structures, respectively, each including the intent attribute with the interval name and arguments.
 The … can be a signed number, variable name or ∞.
 Similarly, the templates (…,…], and […,…) also produce open-closed-interval and closed-open-interval structures with the corresponding intent attribute values.
 The template (…,…) isn't given an intent attribute since it can be used for a math-function argument list or a point in a 2D plane.
-* Define the \intent option (ⓘ) and apply it to enclosures, factorials, and atoms, thereby enabling the user to add intents explicitly to these constructs.
+* Define the \intent (ⓘ) and \arg (ⓐ) options for enclosures, factorials, fences, atoms, sub/superscripts, and other expressions, thereby enabling the user to add intents explicitly to these constructs.
+* \abs for unambiguous entry of absolute value with the absolute-value intent attribute. \choose along with its intent attribute (binomial).
+Intent attributes are included for UnicodeMath equation arrays, matrices, and determinants.
+* Define default intents for \abs, \choose, \cases, fences, n-ary objects, math-function objects, and double-struck italic symbols like differential d (ⅆ).
+This improves MathML readablity and supports round-tripping these concepts via MathML.

-To do:
+## To do:
-* Implement more MathML 4.0 intent attributes.
-* If possible, remove more redundant <​mrow>’s.
-E.g., the <​math> tag acts as an <​mrow>; and its content does not need to be enclosed in <​mrow>…<​/mrow>.
 * Add ummlConfig properties for more document default properties such as the current ummlConfig.doubleStruckMode.
 * Improve the LaTeX output mode.
 * Ultimately it's desirable to have UnicodeMath WYSIWYG editing in the output window with no need for an input window.
 That's the approach used in math-aware Microsoft apps.
-For that the editor needs to manipulate the backing store which for the current model would be encoded in MathML.
+For that, the editor needs to manipulate the backing store which for the current model would be encoded in MathML.
 * Enable undo for changes not handled by the textarea component.
+Switch from textarea to https://ckeditor.com/?